-Hold For Pickup service allows eligible mailpieces to be held at a designated Post Office location for pick up by a specified addressee or designee.
-When the mailer has provided contact information to the destination Post Office pickup location, the customer is notified by email that a package is available for pickup.
-This service provides the shipper with the date and time that the addressee took possession of the item.
-If the item has not been picked up within 5 days, the Post Office will make a second attempt to notify the addressee.
-The item will be returned to the sender if not picked up within 15 days.
+Hold For Pickup service is available at the time of mailing for mailers meeting the standards in 7.0, and allows mailpieces to be held at a designated Post Office location for pick up by a specified addressee or designee.
+When the destination Post Office has the addressee's contact information, an email or text notice is sent that a package is available for pickup.
+This service provides the shipper with tracking information, including the date and time that the addressee took possession of the item.
+If the item has not been picked up within 5 days (3 days for Priority Mail Express), the Post Office makes a second notification attempt, and returns the item to the sender if not picked up within 15 days (5 days for Priority Mail Express).